EU-Ukraine Deep and Comprehensive Free Trade Area

 The parties’ cooperation on market surveillance and conformity assessment procedures means that if you are exporting high-risk goods such as pressure vessels, lifts and certain machinery to the EU, you only need a conformity assessment conducted by a Notified Body (laboratories or other inspection and certification bodies accredited by the Ukrainian government).

 If you want to import goods into the EU from Ukraine, you will need to go through the process of proving conformity through an EU Declaration of Conformity signed by your manufacturer.
 After having done so, the manufacturer can then affix the CE marking on their products where this is required.

-Under the EU-Ukraine Association Agreement, an Agreement on Conformity and Assessment and Acceptance of Industrial Products (ACCA) will be concluded.
+Under the EU-Ukraine Association Agreement, an Agreement on Conformity and Assessment and Acceptance of Industrial Products (ACAA) will be concluded.
 This is a type of Mutual Recognition Agreement between the EU and Ukraine.
-Under this agreement, the EU and Ukraine will allow industrial products listed in the annexes of the ACCA and that fulfil the requirements of conformity to be placed on either market without further testing or conformity procedures.
+Under this agreement, the EU and Ukraine will allow industrial products listed in the annexes of the ACAA and that fulfil the requirements of conformity to be placed on either market without further testing or conformity procedures.

 Health and safety requirements – SPS

 In order for you to export from or import smoothly into the EU from Ukraine or vice versa, there are certain rules relating to plant and animal health and safety between Ukraine and the EU that you should know.
 The EU-Ukraine Association Agreement harmonised many SPS rules and prohibited parties from putting into place any unjustified barriers.